 For a vegan peach crisp recipe, simply use your favorite nondairy butter or the oil option.
 The dessert is naturally egg free and can be gluten free.

-If you’re looking for a dessert with no added sugar, you can substitute the sweetener with date sugar, or with sugar free xylitol or granulated erythritol.
+If you’re looking for a dessert with no added sugar, you can substitute the sweetener with date sugar, or with sugar free xylitol or granulated erythritol or allulose.

 The peach dessert can also be frozen.
-Thaw before serving, and reheat if you wish.
+Thaw before serving, and reheat if you prefer hot peach crisp instead of eating it cold.

 Peach Crisp Recipe